learn-academy-2022-bravo/bravo-first-repo/first-tryout.md

 Keeping it going.

 Cool lets finish this split work thing by being sure we know what we are doing.

+Finished.